grovertb/krowdy-ui/docs/src/containers/getting-started/installation/installation.md

 ⚠️ The UMD links are using the `latest` tag to point to the latest version of the library.
 This pointer is **unstable**, it shifts as we release new versions.
-You should considehttps://unpkg.com/@krowdy-ui/core@latest/umd/krowdy-ui.development.jsr pointing to a specific version, such as [v4.4.0](https://unpkg.comkrowdymaterial-ui/core@4.4.0/umd/material-ui.development.js). -->
+You should consider pointing to a specific version, such as [v0.0.13](https://unpkg.com/@krowdy-ui/core@0.0.13/umd/krowdy-ui.development.js).